luliudata/fastapi-ml-deplyment/README.md

 that might not have over millions of requests.
 2. We can also use AWS StepFunction to orchestrate different stages:

-- Data preprocessing(depends on where our data comes from, we can upload them to S3 bucket, use Lambda to pre-process them)
+- Data preprocessing (depends on where our data comes from, we can upload them to S3 bucket, then use Lambda to pre-process them)
-- The clean data will also be stored in S3, then fed into the machine learning model which is hosted on AWS SageMaker, we can either use 'batch transform jobs' (for processing large batch data) or 'endpoint'(for processing realtime data) to get the predictions, (the model itself can either be trained on SageMaker or we can use a pre-trained model.)
+- The clean data will also be stored in S3, then fed into the machine learning model which is hosted on AWS SageMaker, we can either use 'batch transform jobs' (for processing large batch data) or 'endpoint'(for processing realtime data) to get the predictions, the model itself can either be trained on SageMaker or we can use a pre-trained model.

-The two stages above can be linked via StepFunction, which also provides a serverless infrastructure, and with error handling, retry logic etc.
+The two stages above can be linked via StepFunction, which also provides a serverless infrastructure, and with error handling, retry logic, etc.